 Within the Project Requirements Management System, it may be desirable to annotate Safety Requirements as “safety”, so that they can be readily recognised and traced.

 Management of this procedure may be delegated to a member (Safety Manager) or members of the Project Team, but responsibility for its completion rests with the member of the team with formally-delegated safety responsibilities.

 The Hazard Log may contain some of the Safety Requirements relating to particular mitigation actions.
 However, it is unlikely to contain all the Safety Requirements.

 The Delivery Team must ensure that appropriate Safety Requirements are developed sufficiently early in the Project life cycle.

 The Safety Case should contain all the Safety Requirements, together with the justification of how they were derived.
 The Safety Case should include Claims that each of the requirements has been satisfied, together with the Argument and Evidence to justify the Claim.

-As the MOD is a self-regulating organisation, its Policy requires individual Team Leaders to make their own decisions using risk-based techniques.
+As the MOD is a self-regulating organisation, its Policy requires Projects to make decisions using risk-based techniques.
 Safety Requirements should be developed for particular projects or activities, using the Project Safety Committee to review the target levels set for those requirements and the success in their achievement at least at agreed milestones.